Financial Independence: How to Retire Before Age 59 1/2

 Thankfully, there are opportunities to access funds in early retirement without being hit with penalties or limitations.
 A primary factor to consider when planning for retirement (in general) is which vehicles you use to invest.
 Just like it is important to diversify your investments, the diversification of asset location is especially critical for individuals who want to comfortably retire before age 59 1/2 – with portions of retirement assets spread across Roth, pre-tax, and after-tax brokerage accounts to achieve maximum cash flow flexibility.

-Think about your financial landscape as a pizza, and your investment vehicles like pizza slices.
-There might be a Roth slice, pre-tax slice, and an after-tax slice.
-The size of the slices and the toppings (investment choices) will be different for everyone’s personal pizza, but the last thing you’d want in early retirement is for 95% of the pizza to be pre-tax and to only have access to the remaining 5% slice.
+Think about your financial landscape as a pizza and your investment vehicles like pizza slices.
+There might be a Roth slice, a pre-tax slice, and an after-tax slice.
+The size of the slices and the toppings (investment choices) will be different for each personal pizza, but the last thing you’d want in early retirement is for 95% of the pizza to be pre-tax and to only have flexible access to the remaining 5% slice.
 Just a reminder – the IRS wants a bite!

 Here are some ways to avoid hunger in early retirement and access the money you worked so hard to accumulate:

-- Qualified Retirement Plans: Distributions from qualified plans like 401(k)s are subject to a 10% early withdrawal penalty if the account owner is under age 59 1/2, but there are some exceptions that may be available for early retirees.
+Qualified Retirement Plans: Distributions from qualified plans like 401(k)s are subject to a 10% early withdrawal penalty if the account owner is under age 59 1/2, but there are some exceptions that may be available for early retirees.
 The (“Rule of 55”) allows 401(k) participants who separate from service after reaching age 55 to distribute assets from the 401(k) plan without penalty.
-As long as you separate from service in or after the year you reach age 55, this exception applies.
-Mandatory federal income tax withholding of 20% is required if distributing funds from a 401(k) – with the exception of CARES Act withdrawals in year 2020.
+This exception applies as long as you separate from service in or after the year you reach age 55.
+Mandatory federal income tax withholding of 20% is required if distributing funds from a 401(k).
 Be aware that the Rule of 55 does not apply to IRAs, so measure twice before rolling your 401(k) into an IRA.
-If you participate in a 457(b) plan, you will be able to access those funds in retirement before age 59 1/2 without penalty.
+If you participate in a 457(b) plan, you may be able to access those funds in retirement before age 59 1/2 without penalty.
 Strategically distribute these accounts with tax consequences and opportunities in mind.

 Your options to earn and save money along your path to financial independence are not limited to any article, profession, or mindset.
 Focus on the things you can control and never stop learning.
 If you need personalized help along the way, never be ashamed to ask questions or consult a fee-only fiduciary planner who has your best interest in mind.